+- General Education Requirement Fulfillment: Arts & Humanities

-• Prerequisite: CCM 221, or CCM 220W
+- Prerequisite: CCM 221, or CCM 220W

+- Offering: Alternate years

-• Instructor: Koenig Richards, Staff
+- Instructor: Koenig Richards, Staff

-CCM 364W Political Communication (1)
+CCM 364W Political Communication (4)

 This course develops a rhetorical framework for understanding campaign communication, the symbolic nature of the presidency and the way groups and the media control political realities.
 Language is studied as a symbolic means of creating and projecting images and issues.